sckv/typed-bus/README.md

 - A shared bus for all the transports
 - You can set what transport the consumer should be listening to (`listenTo`)
 - You can explicitly where the event is going to be published to (`onlySendTo`: [what transport])
+- Hook into a response event with a determined contract (handy for HTTP requests that await for a response)

 Soon: